let-lc/rainy-day/README.md

 ---

 > This project was previously written in [React](https://github.com/let-lc/rainy-day-react).
 That project was achived because I wanted to learn a bit about svelte, so this is my first svelte project, re-written of a previous project with extra functions.
+>
+> The project is mainly for study purpose and personal usage.
+I wanted to play some raining white noise when I'm having some Lo-fi music playing, but don't want to load and play a heavy YouTube video, hence this project.

 # Screenshot